First-order ANIL provably learns representations despite overparametrization: Extending analysis to the misspecified setting

 \section{Extending \citet{collins2022maml} analysis to the misspecified setting}

-We show that infinite sample dynamics for misspecified setting $k < k' \leq d$ is reducible to a well-specified case studied in~\citet{collins2022maml}.
+We show that the dynamics for infinite samples in the misspecified setting $k < k' \leq d$ is reducible to a well-specified case studied in~\citet{collins2022maml}.
 The idea is to show that the dynamics is restricted to a $k$-dimensional subspace via a time-independent bijection between misspecified and well-specified iterates.

 In the infinite samples limit, $\m = \infty, \mout = \infty$, the outer loop updates of~\cref{eq:outer} simplify with~\cref{ass:random} to

 where $\mu_{\star}$ and $\Sigma_{\star}$ respectively are the empirical task mean and covariance, and $\Delta_t \coloneqq \id_{k'} - \alpha B_t^\top B_t$.
 This leads to following updates on $C_t \coloneqq B_\star^\top B_t$,